 The Benefits of a Walking Mentorship

-Seated in the upper deck of the ship connecting the Cies Islands with Vigo in Galicia (Spain), I looked back to what was probably one of the most incredible weeks of my year.
+Seated on the upper deck of the ship connecting the Cies Islands with Vigo in Galicia (Spain), I looked back to what was probably one of the most incredible weeks of my year.

 The challenge was a Walking Mentorship program for Parents & Kids along the Sand Trail, a coastal route between Portugal and Spain, a stone’s throw from the Atlantic Ocean.

-We had prepared a unique blend of dynamic games, adventure moments, walking trails that would lead us through unique landscapes and also a cultural, historian and gastronomic immersion.
+We had prepared a unique blend of dynamic games, adventure moments, walking trails that would lead us through unique landscapes, and also a cultural, historical, and gastronomic immersion.
 All our activities had been “wrapped” around the survival kit methodology, where the ultimate objective was to support developing the core of the relationship between parents and their kids

 Let the journey begin...

 Let me share with you an episode that happened to us on this journey